 In order to display text, shapes and images you can use the Adafruit Python library.
 It should work with all SSD1306 based displays including their own 128×32 and 128×64 devices.

-To install the library run the following command :
+Then clone the repository using the following command :

 git clone https://github.com/adafruit/Adafruit_Python_SSD1306.git